soumiknafiulferdous/Online-Medicine-Shop/README.md

 16. The medicine will be arranged according to the category.

-17. Customer can search the medicine according to medicine name, medicine type.
+17. Customer can search the medicine according to medicine name, medicine type etc.

 18. Customer can also search the medicine according to age of the patient.

-19. Customer can make their Wishlist of medicine.
+19. Customer can make their wishlist of medicine.

-20. Customer can send request for any medicine product.
+20. Customer can send request for any medicine on demand.

 ### Demo Video: https://youtu.be/AkA7slwQOJ4